laravel/docs/pennant.md

 <a name="purging-features"></a>
 ### Purging Features

-It can be useful to purge an entire feature from storage, whether you have removed the feature from your system or you need have made adjustments to the features definition that you would like to rollout to all users.
+It can be useful to purge an entire feature from storage, whether you have removed the feature from your system or you have made adjustments to the features definition that you would like to freshly rollout to all users.

-You may completely remove all persisted values for a feature using the `purge` method on the `Feature` facade.
+You may completely remove all stored values for a feature using the `purge` method.

     Feature::purge('new-api');